 Arrest pending after large amount of fentanyl found in Kenton

 Aug.
-22—KENTON — A routine traffic stop late last week in Kenton resulted in the seizure of more than 25 grams of suspected fentanyl.
+23—KENTON — A routine traffic stop late last week in Kenton resulted in the seizure of more than 25 grams of suspected fentanyl.

 According to a report from the Hardin County Sheriff's Office, a deputy from that office conducted the traffic stop around 6 p.m.
 Thursday near the intersection of East Columbus Street and North Cherry Street in Kenton.
 The suspected fentanyl was found to be in the possession of the 39-year-old male driver, whose name was not released.
 He was taken into custody and transported to the Multi-County Correctional Center in Marion.